Karima04/Brustkrebs-mit-Deep-Learning/README.md

 # Brustkrebs-mit-Deep-Learning
-Breast Cancer Classification With PyTorch
+Breast Cancer Classification With PyTorch and Optuna